BLCM/bl3mods/Aaron0000/Balands/README.md

 Phasecast Status - Added status effect damage, increased chance to 100%, increased duration to 10 seconds, and now factors in skill and gear bonuses.

-Phasecast Weapon - Reduced to 40% damage, reduced duration to 8 seconds, and now factors in skill and gear bonuses.
+Phasecast Weapon - Reduced to 40% damage, reduced increased to 10 seconds, and now factors in skill and gear bonuses.

 Phaseslam Weapon - Reduced to 45% damage and now factors in skill and gear bonuses.